-Natrelle® Breast Implants are approved for women for the following:
+Natrelle® Breast Implants are approved for the following:

 Tell your doctor if you have any of the following conditions, as the risks of breast implant surgery may be higher:

-- A weakened immune system (for example, currently taking drugs that weaken the body’s natural resistance to disease).
+- A weakened immune system (eg, taking medications to decrease the body’s immune response)

 Do not use if you:

-Natrelle® 133S Smooth Tissue Expanders should NOT be used in patients who already have implanted devices that would be affected by a magnetic field.
+- Natrelle® 133S Tissue Expanders should NOT be used in patients who already have implanted devices that would be affected by a magnetic field

-Natrelle® 133S Smooth Tissue Expanders are temporary devices and are not to be used for permanent implantation or beyond 6 months.
-Tissue expansion in breast reconstruction typically requires 4 months to 6 months.
+- Natrelle® 133S Tissue Expanders are temporary devices and are not to be used for permanent implantation or beyond 6 months.
+Tissue expansion in breast reconstruction typically requires 4 months to 6 months

 Deflation, tissue damage and/or appearance of the implant through the skin, infection, unwanted shape, unintended blood or fluid collection, capsular contracture (tightening of scar tissue that causes the breast to harden), premature device removal, bone/pain/sensation changes, and inflammation.